-While all three groups of claims should be brought before the administrative court, the latter group of claims are in reality civil lawsuits.
+While all three groups of claims should be brought before the administrative court, the latter group of claims is in reality civil lawsuits.
 The first and the second group of claims are based on a wide range of prerogatives, given to the competent authorities to stop ongoing unlawful activities, committed by private persons or to prevent imminent danger of pollution - such prerogatives are provided for by several environmental laws.
 They are called "coercive administrative measures" (CAM).
 The CAM could be either preventive, or aiming a stop or recovery from a pollution.

 There is no actio popularis in Bulgaria.
 The legal system follows an interest-based model of standing.
 The standing rules are generally applicable throughout all areas of administrative law and there are no specific standing rules for environmental law cases.
 The environmental law as such does not have different standing rules as opposed to the general rules, provided in the APC.
-Participation in the administrative stage of a procedure is not a prerequisite for access to justice.
 Standing rules are also applicable throughout the whole procedure.
 In accordance with article 147, paragraph 1 and article 186, paragraph 1 of APC: